 Pro Tip: Write for humans, optimize for search engines.

-Google ads are an intent-based marketing activity that means there are lesser margins for error than social media paid marketing.
+Google ads are an intent-based marketing activity that means fewer margins for error than social media paid marketing.

 Google ad network will help you target people searching for a particular search term in a specific location.
 It can either help you narrow down on your TG or spread out wide to reach new audiences.

-You can also target visitors on particular websites that are related to you through retargeting ads.
+You can also target visitors to particular websites that are related to you through retargeting ads.